nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/persistence-architecture/file-storage.md

 As you can see, the methods do not have any document related parameters.
 This means the binary storage is independent from the documents:

-*   Moving a document does not impact the binary stream.
+- Moving a document does not impact the binary stream.
-*   Updating a document does not impact the binary stream.
+- Updating a document does not impact the binary stream.

 In addition, the streams are stored using their digest.
 Thanks to that:

-*   `BlobStore` does automatically manage de-duplication.
+- `BlobStore` does automatically manage de-duplication.
-*   `BlobStore` can be safely snapshoted&nbsp; (files are never moved or updated, and they are only removed via a `GarbageCollection` process).
+- `BlobStore` can be safely snapshoted (files are never moved or updated, and they are only removed via a `GarbageCollection` process).

 ## External File System